ra1han/datafusionops/README.md

 - Create curated sales table: Use the notebook to create curated sales table which will merge the sales data from both sales tables and load it to the new table.

 ## Building Visualisation
+- Create Power BI report: Create a Power BI report using the template demo.pbix which consumes the two tables - account and sales.
+Publish this report to Power BI service.
+- Publish report to Dynamics Sales: Publish the report to Dynamics Sales